01-edu/public/subjects/blockchain/financial-instruments/README.md

 - **Stablecoins**: It must be a standard fungible token (ERC20 or equivalent).
 It initially has 1000 units.
 The creator of the stablecoin can issue or remove units.
 - **Shares**: Shares are a fungible token for each company.
 Occasionally, its issuer can do a dividend payout.
 In that case, the issuer sends the stablecoin to the share contract, and each owner can retrieve proportionally to its possessions.
-- **Bonds: **A smart contract represents all the outstanding bonds from an issuer.
+- **Bonds**: A smart contract represents all the outstanding bonds from an issuer.
 Each bond has a unique serial number, a current principal, an interest rate, an issuance date, a maturity date, a current owner, and if it has been repaid.
 For simplicity, we assume each bond to be issued for one year, requiring only one payment.

 ### Populating